We provide person-centred services for people with learning disabilities and additional health and social care needs

 We provide creative person centred support packages to meet individual needs

-I have worked in the care sector for over a year now.
+I have worked in the care sector for three and a half years.
 Having worked for 8 years in a mainstream school setting supporting children with autism and learning difficulties, I felt a change was needed.
-I began working with County Care as a Community Support Worker and have moved up to become a team leader.
-You can really see the difference we make to someone's life and I feel that it's a great privilege to work with the service users, their families and of course the staff!
+I began working with County Care as a Community Support Worker and have moved up to become a team leader and also lead on our Community Skills Project in Epsom which will very soon be moving to Leatherhead.
+I love the fact that not one day is ever the same and neither are the service users!
+You get to meet a huge variety of people from all walks of life which makes County Care such a great company to work for.
+You can really see the difference we make to someone’s life and I feel that it’s a privilege to work with the service users, their families and of course the staff!

 In 2010 Grant along with Maria Shinn had a vision of bringing together an agency that not only provided a first class support service but one that also delivered a diverse multitude of opportunities for Adults with Learning Difficulties and Mental Health issues and so County Care was born.
 Prior to County Care Grants career spanning just over 20 years delivering Information business solutions for some of the largest international corporations in Retail, Media and Pharmaceuticals.